 - Our minors give the opportunity for customized learning

 - Experiential learning opportunities connect classroom knowledge to the real world.
-These include Moot Court, Model U.N., internships, career field experiences, public history, and international travel
+These include Moot Court, Model U.N., internships, career field experiences, public history, and international study abroad

 - Faculty members provide student advisement for law school application, graduate studies, internships, and co-curricular activities

-- Student clubs (the History & Government Club and the Pre-Law Student Association) offer opportunities for extracurricular and on-campus activities, and for developing leadership skills
+- Two student clubs (the History & Government Club and the Pre-Law Student Association) offer opportunities for extracurricular and on-campus activities, and for developing leadership skills

 Majors & Programs

 Undergraduate Minors & Specializations